mgsx-dev/mgsx-dev.github.io/greetings.md

   * If you want to propose a new subject which could be related to an existing MGSX project or not, please [create an issue](https://github.com/mgsx-dev/mgsx-dev.github.io/issues/new) and explain briefly what is the need for such tutorial and which goals it would have to acheieve.

-For bug report, feature request on a project hosted on github or bitbucket, please create an issue on the corresponding repository.
+For bug report, feature request on a project hosted on github, please create an issue on the corresponding repository.

 ### How to influence the roadmap